Load Balancing Policies in Heterogeneous Systems: Non-Monotone Stability and Heavy-Traffic Optimality: Introduction

 \section{Introduction}

-We consider a load balancing system with $n$ heterogeneous servers, each equipped with its own queue and an infinite buffer.
-A central dispatcher receives a single stream of incoming jobs and immediately assigns each job to a server based on a load balancing policy.
-A wide range of policies and their derivatives has been studied, including Random Routing (RAND) policy, Round Robin (RR) policy, Join the Shortest Queue (JSQ) policy, Join the Shortest Expected Delay (JSED) policy, Power of $d$ Choices (PO$d$) policy, Join the Idle Queue (JIQ) policy, etc.
+We consider a discrete-time queueing system with $n$ heterogeneous parallel single-server queues, each maintaining its own queue with an infinite buffer.
+In each time slot, a central dispatcher receives a random number of jobs and immediately assigns them to a queue based on a load balancing policy.
+A wide range of policies and their variants have been studied, including Random Routing (RAND) policy, Weighted Random Routing (WRAND) policy, Round Robin (RR) policy, Join the Shortest Queue (JSQ) policy, Join the Shortest Expected Delay (JSED) policy, Power-of-$d$ Choices (Po$d$) policy, Join the Idle Queue (JIQ) policy, etc.

-To evaluate such policies, the first fundamental performance metric is maximum stability, or the size of the system's stability region.
-A policy is considered throughput optimal (definition \ref{def:throughput_optimal}) when it maximizes this region.
-JSQ is a well-known throughput optimal polciy, while some policies like Po$d$ are throughput optimal in homogeneous systems, but not necessarily in heterogeneous systems \cite{gardner2021scalable-podJIQgeneral-fastslow, hurtado2021throughput-Pod-stability-heterogeneous, abdul2022general-Pod-GeneralmodifiedPod}.
-Even in homogeneous systems using JSQ, routing errors that direct jobs to longer queues can shrink the stability region \cite{moyal2022stability-generalhomogeneous}.
-Theoretically, a policy is throughput optimal if it performs better than RAND \cite{zhou2017designing-JBT,zhou2018degree-generalPpolicy, zhou2019flexible-MultiDimensionSSC}.
+To evaluate such policies, the first fundamental performance metric is the system's stability region.
+A policy is considered throughput optimal (Definition \ref{def:throughput_optimal}) when it maximizes this region.
+Although JSQ is well known to be throughput optimal, policies such as Po$d$ are throughput optimal in homogeneous systems, but not necessarily in heterogeneous systems \cite{gardner2021scalable-podJIQgeneral-fastslow, hurtado2021throughput-Pod-stability-heterogeneous, abdul2022general-Pod-GeneralmodifiedPod}.
+Moreover, even under JSQ, routing errors that misdirect jobs to longer queues can shrink the stability region \cite{moyal2022stability-generalhomogeneous}.
+Theoretically, \cite{zhou2017designing-JBT, zhou2019flexible-MultiDimensionSSC, zhou2018degree-generalPpolicy} show that a policy is throughput optimal if it prefers to send jobs to shorter queues relative to RAND.
 However, such criteria require a specific policy design and are not applicable to general policies.
-In addition, the existing literature predominantly focuses on a limited set of well-structured policies.
-As a result, the underlying relationship between load balancing policies and stability remains unclear, and a general characterization of the stability region for arbitrary policies is still lacking.
+In summary, the existing literature predominantly focuses on a limited set of well-structured policies and their variants.
+These policies are typically designed with stability guarantees.
+As a result, the underlying relationship between load balancing policies and stability remains unclear, and a general characterization of the stability region for general policies is still lacking.